 This explosion of tech has brought with it brand new sectors and partnerships that could never have existed before.
 Hoteliers want and need to use tech, but they often don’t have the time or inclination to understand the marketplace.
-Meanwhile, tech companies may be fantastic at developing new solutions, but sometimes struggle to bring it to all the markets and territories that would benefit from it.
+Meanwhile, tech companies may be fantastic at developing new solutions, but sometimes struggle to bring them to all the markets and territories that would benefit from them.

 So an industry has developed around tech reselling with people and companies who are experts at understanding which tools and apps are in the marketplace, which ones best suit a particular need, and which ones stack well to produce a suite of solutions that support and streamline a particular industry.

 Additionally, there’s the chance for sector-specific tech vendors to work together.
 By aggregating their client base they can increase opportunities for sales across shared markets whilst growing their access to new territories.

 Tech is becoming increasingly important in the hotel industry.
 Properties are adopting multiple solutions from property management to business intelligence solutions to booking engines in order to manage their operations more effectively.
 Opportunities exist for partnerships to flourish between tech providers - working with interfacing solutions - to market to hotels collectively.